CJRobertson/AWSTranslateService/README.md

 ## Starting Gunicorn
-You can use the following command if you're just wanting to run this on a single server without containerization.
+You can use the following command if you're just wanting to run this application on a single server without containerization.
 This command assumes you have navigated to the root directory of the translate service.
 Note that you must have enviroment variables setup otherwise it'll error out.
 ```
 gunicorn -b :5000 --access-logfile - --error-logfile - app:app